sveinpg/build-your-own-react/README.md

 ### Examples

-We have provided you with some examples you can use in `src/examples`
+We have provided you with  e examples you can use in `src/examples`

 To run an example: